codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Selector-precedence-c8ad.md

 }
 ```

-What color will be the `li` in the browser ?
+What color will be the `li` in the browser?
-red, green, blue or orange ?
+red, green, blue or orange?

-The answer is : orange !
-(You can see the result in the bottom left window)
+The answer is : orange!
+(You can see the result in the bottom left window).

 And the reason is NOT because it is the last declaration to appear in the css file ...

-But why then ?
+But why then?

-In order to answer this question we need to learn more about the CSS precedence rules that will allow us to understand this ..
+In order to answer this question we need to learn more about the CSS precedence rules that will allow us to understand this ...

 ## CSS precedence
 When the browser find multiple declaration conflicting for the same css property (as in our example above) it needs to determine which one will be chosen.